a-schild/nextcloud-java-api/README.md

 - Management of groups
 - Folder management (Without access control)
 - List shares and create new file shares (No way to delete/update shares atm.)
-- Tested agains nextCloud 16.0.4 server version, but should also work with older nextCloud and ownCloud systems
+- Tested against nextCloud 16.0.4 server version, but should also work with older nextCloud and ownCloud systems

 # Usage
 - Add this dependency to your pom.xml file
 ```
 <groupId>org.aarboard.nextcloud</groupId>
 <artifactId>nextcloud-api</artifactId>
 <version>11.1.0</version>
 ```